pywood21/holz_202209/Manscriput/manuscript.md

 With the development of artificial intelligence, the fully convolutional networks (FCN) was proposed for conducting the semantic segmentation [].
 Furthermore, as an improvement of FCN, the U-Net architecture was proposed by Ronneberger et al.[] , which is designed to allow fewer training samples for model training.
 It is a U-shape architecture consisting of encoder blocks, decoder blocks and skip connections.
 It has became one of the most popular approaches for any semantic segmentation tasks.
 Recently, the U-net model has been applied for the segmentation of plant tissues[] and xylem vessels in stained cross-section of wood with excellent accuracy.
 Therefore, in this study, the U-Net has been selected for building model.

-The Fig.X (a) shows the evolution of binary cross entropy loss during 100 epochs training with U-Net architecture.
+The Fig.6 (a) shows the evolution of binary cross entropy loss during 100 epochs training with U-Net architecture.
 After about 40 epochs training, the validation loss tended to became almost constant, while the loss continue to decreasing to about 0.1.
 Four metrics were used for evaluating the trained model.
 The Table 1 showed the averaged value of those four metrics with the standard deviation.

-The Fig.X (b) shows a example of input original image and Fig.X (c) is the predicted image of original image through the trained model.
+The Fig.6 (b) shows a example of input original image and Fig.6 (c) is the predicted image of original image through the trained model.
 The combination of patch blending algorithm [] and the model worked well to predict large image.
 The most of trachied cells seemed to be well segmented, while the partition of latewood trachied cells was not well predicted.
 It is known that the latewood trachied cell has quite small cell area and cell lumen makes it difficult to prepare the accurate masks from the image taken by the stereo microscope.
 To overcome the problem, the improvement of  image resolution will be needed by optimizing the methodology of microscopic observation.

 To further confirm the accuracy of the segmentation, the geometry parameters of a flat-swan specimen were measured.
 The vertical bounding box and horizontal bounding box were regraded as cell radial diameter and cell tangential diameter.
-The Fig.X showed the distribution of typical parameters measured from the segmented cells.
+The Fig.7 showed the distribution of typical parameters measured from the segmented cells.
 The averaged cell area, cell eccentricity, cell radial diameter and cell tangential diameter were 955 *μ*m<sup>2</sup> (306), 0.596 (0.146), 37.5 *μ*m (7.63) and 34.8 *μ*m (6.62), respectively.
 Those measured geometry values agree with the previous research [] suggesting a accurate segmentation model has been built.

 Table.
 1 the evaluated metrics for predicted images by trained U-Net model.
 The values in parentheses indicate the standard deviation.